Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Theoretically Supported Sample Reuse

 Despite the need for smaller one-step trust regions at every policy update, we can show that our generalized policy update improves key quantities of interest when the mixture distribution $\nu$ is chosen in a principled manner.
 Note that $\nu_i > 0$ indicates that data from $\pi_{k-i}$ will be used during updates, so the choice of $\nu$ determines how many prior policies to consider in addition to how to weight their contributions.

-In this section, we show it is possible to select $\nu$ in a way that improves both the effective sample size and total TV distance update size throughout training compared to the on-policy baseline.
-It is common to consider auxiliary metrics to inform sampling schemes \cite{schaul_2016,debruin_2018}, and these represent two important quantities in policy optimization.
-A larger effective sample size results in more accurate estimates of the expectations that we must approximate in policy updates, and leads to a more diverse batch of data which can be useful when reward signals are sparse \cite{hong_2018}.
-A larger total TV distance update size allows for more aggressive exploitation of the available information, which can lead to faster learning throughout training.
-Although optimizing these metrics does not guarantee improved performance compared to on-policy algorithms, we see in \secref{sec:experiments} that experimentally this is often the case.

-We write the on-policy sample size as $N = Bn$, where $B$ is a positive integer and $n$ represents the smallest possible batch size (for example, the length of one full trajectory).
-On-policy policy improvement algorithms update the policy according to \defref{def:on_update} after every $N$ samples collected, where the expectations are approximated using empirical averages calculated using these $N$ samples.

-For the generalized case, we can combine data across several prior policies to construct the batch used to calculate the generalized policy update in \defref{def:gen_update}.
+We write the on-policy sample size as $N = Bn$, where $n$ represents the smallest possible batch size for data collection (e.g., the length of one full trajectory) and $B$ is a positive integer.
+On-policy policy improvement algorithms update the policy according to \eqref{eq:on_trust_tv} after every $N$ samples collected, where the expectations are approximated using empirical averages calculated with these $N$ samples.
+For the generalized case, we can combine data across several prior policies to construct the batch used for calculating the generalized policy update in \eqref{eq:gen_trust_tv_one}.
 Therefore, sample reuse allows us to make policy updates after every $n$ samples collected.
-The resulting effective sample size used for generalized policy updates is given by

-where $\nu_i$, $i=0,1,2,\ldots$, represents the weighting for data collected under $\pi_{k-i}$.
-We consider the effective sample size to account for the increased variance due to non-uniform weights \cite{kong_1992}.
-For the case of uniform weights over the last $M$ policies, $\fess(\nu)$ reduces to the standard sample size definition of $Mn$.
+It is common to consider auxiliary metrics to inform sampling schemes in deep RL \cite{schaul_2016,debruin_2018}.
+In order to determine $\nu$, we focus on two important quantities in policy optimization: (i)~effective sample size and (ii)~total TV distance update size.
+We now define these metrics for our generalized policy updates.